Sale el Sol: Commercial performance

 In Italy, it debuted at number three on the FIMI Albums chart and ascended to number one the following week.
 Sale el Sol was Shakira's second consecutive album to peak atop the Italian albums chart, after She Wolf topped the chart in 2009.
 Its stay inside the top 20 lasted for 19 weeks.
 The Federazione Industria Musicale Italiana (FIMI) certified the album platinum for sales of 60,000 units.
 Sale el Sol debuted atop the Portuguese Albums Chart — Shakira's first album to accomplish the feat in the country – and spent two weeks at number one.
 It was able to stay within the top 10 for 23 consecutive weeks.
 It was certified platinum by the Associação Fonográfica Portuguesa (AFP) for selling 15,000 units in Portugal.
 Sale el Sol was Shakira's first studio album since Fijación Oral, Vol. 1 (2005) to peak at number one on the Spanish Albums chart after it debuted at the top position.
 It spent a total of 63 weeks on the chart and was certified double-platinum by the Producers of Spanish Music (PROMUSICAE) for shipments of 80,000 units.
 Sale el Sol entered and peaked at number two on the Swiss Albums Chart, where it charted for 49 weeks in total.
 It was certified double-platinum by for selling 40,000 units in the country.

-The album alsp saw success in South America.
+The album also saw success in South America.
 In Shakira's native country Colombia, it sold in excess of 200,000 units and was certified diamond by the Colombian Association of Phonograph Producers (ASINCOL).
 In Mexico, Sale el Sol debuted at number one on the Mexican Albums Chart, becoming the singer's second consecutive studio album to enter the chart at the top position.
 It also became her longest-charting album in the country, spending a total of 50 weeks.
 In this region, it was certified platinum and gold by the Mexican Association of Phonograph Producers (AMPROFON) for shipments of 90,000 units.
 In Canada, the album peaked at number 11 on the Canadian Albums Chart, spending a total of two weeks on the chart.
 In Peru, it was the seventh best selling album of the year in 2011.